m-butterfield/mattbutterfield.com/README.md

 ## Deployment

+The deploy script `bin/deploy` will build the docker container, push it to GCR and deploy it to Cloud Run.

 Connecting to the Cloud SQL instance will get you into a `psql` shell where you can edit the schema and data as needed:

     gcloud sql connect mattbutterfield --user=mattbutterfield --database=mattbutterfield --quiet

-To push the docker container, run:

-    docker push gcr.io/mattbutterfield/mattbutterfield.com

-After the container is pushed, simply edit and deploy a new version of the app on Cloud Run with the new container.